Criomby/Criomby/README.md

 📫 Reach me via: criomby@protonmail.com

-💬 Ask me about self-hosting, 3D printing and bikes (with & without an engine).
+💬 Ask me about self-hosting, tech stuff and bikes (with & without an engine).